 I flatten my hair before I go to work.
 While the straightener is heating up I look at myself in the mirror, knowing I didn’t want to become like this: A woman who gains confidence from the approval of others.
-But I have, and that’s why I woke up an hour earlier to flick on the bathroom light and fill the hall with the smell of burning hair.
+But I have, and that’s why I woke up an hour early to flick on the bathroom light and fill the hall with the smell of burning hair.

 I feel most confident when I wear a dress and smooth down my hair.
 Why?
 Because that is how professional women are often portrayed.